noobshubham/OSI-Model/README.md

 6. Data-Link Layer
 7. Physical Layer
 - each layer has specific duties to perform and has to cooperate with the layers above and below it.

+## Functionalities
+- A message sent from device A to B has to pass through all 7 layers at A from top to down then all layers at B from bottom to top.
+- As the message travel from device A to device B, it may pass through many intermediate nodes such as routers.
+These intermediate nodes usually involves only the first three layers of OSI model.